martinkersner/martinkersner.github.io/_posts/2019-10-01-kill-the-bits.md

 Later, we will <a href="#benchmarking-optimized-convolution">benchmark</a> these convolutions to find out the actual computational speedup.

 ### Implementation
-To be able to verify the theoretical speedup, we <a href="https://github.com/bisonai/ncnn" target="_blank">modified ncnn</a> inference engine and integrated our proposed inference acceleration method.
+To be able to verify the theoretical speedup, we <a href="https://github.com/Bisonai/ncnn/tree/feature/kill-the-bits" target="_blank">modified ncnn</a> inference engine and integrated our proposed inference acceleration method.
-We added a <a href="TODO" target="_blank">channel-wise summation of input activations</a> with a randomly generated codeword assignments limited by the number of unique weight codewords per input channel.
+We added a <a href="https://github.com/Bisonai/ncnn/blob/2b17ac9364092c052d3ac52a699149fcc2994fd9/src/layer.cpp#L108-L155" target="_blank">channel-wise summation of input activations</a> with a randomly generated codeword assignments limited by the number of unique weight codewords per input channel.
 The summation was implemented using <a href="https://developer.arm.com/architectures/instruction-sets/simd-isas/neon/intrinsics" target="_target">NEON intrinsics</a> to exploit parallel processing capabilities of the ARM processor and the memory used to store the summed up input activations were allocated in advance, during the network initialization.
 Convolutional weights need to be altered in a way that acknowledges changes within input activations, specifically by shifting and removing weight codewords.
 In our implementation, however, we allocate only weights of correct shape, without correct weight initialization.